 3. Shop by special sales not by a meal plan

 This is controversial.
 How many times have you heard that you can save so much money on food if you only have a meal plan?
 There is some truth to it.
 If you buy what you will use, you will not waste any produce.
-But on a tight budget it is better to learn to shop by special sales.
+But on a tight budget, it is better to learn to shop by special sales.
 Again, this is a learning process, but worth it.
 If you are making simple, wholesome meals from scratch it is not difficult.
 This is also a great ability to have if you are a gardener.
 Things do not grow and ripen according to our meal plans, they just ripen whenever the conditions are right.
 To know how to make a meal from what is grown, or is on sale, can help you a lot.
 Read more about our no-plan meal planning method.

 4. Eat some and leave some

 ‘Who eats a bit and leaves a bit has two meals’ – was one of my mom’s favorite sayings.
-Firstly, of course, over eating is not good on any budget.
-But also it is a good way to remember to leave some of the veggies and meat for a homemade vegetable soup.
-Gather the bones for a bone broth.
+Firstly, of course, overeating is not good on any budget.
+But also it is a good way to remember to leave some of the veggies for homemade vegetable soup.
+Make your own vegetable broth.
 Make casseroles out of leftovers.
 Those are all yummy, but basically free meals.

 5. No chips, crackers, and soft drinks